pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 9-John_Doe sets permissions for the hello file

 10-mirror_permissions script copies the permissions of olleh and assigns them to hello

+Script 11-directories_permissions gives execute permissions to all subdirectories of the current directory